Building Business Not Just SEO

 - Slow & Steady.
 If your link profile grows at an unnatural pace (more than 5 a month), it looks fishy.
 To put things into perspective, I’ve worked full-time link building for a client and the average was 2 or so a month.
 Quality links are not created with email blasts.
 It requires picking up the phone and having a conversation.

-Are you building links for relationships and business?
+So, are you building links for relationships and business?
 Or are you focused on its side benefit (SEO)?
 If it’s the latter, we think you should reshape how you’re doing things.
 Because how you approach Link Building will influence the results you get.

 How can we help?

 Launching a website and need help with design?
 Or, are you tweaking your landing pages to improve sales conversion?

 We are The Spectrum Group Online, and we offer strategic and tactical consulting so you can monetize your online presence.
 Call us for a complimentary 30-minute consultation to discuss your website’s user experience and translate that into sales.